bartificer/programming-by-stealth/docs/pbs43.md

 Our `.start()` and `.stop()` functions will take care of the value stored in `._autoStepID`, but we need to provide a public accessor function for the delay between automatic steps (`._autoStepMS`).

-I’v chosen to store the delay between automatic steps as a whole number of milliseconds, so before we write the public accessor we should create a private validation function to test if an arbitrary value is valid as a delay:
+I’v chosen to store the delay between automatic steps as a whole number of milliseconds.
+Before we write the public accessor, we should create a private validation function to test if an arbitrary value is valid as a delay:

 ```javascript
 /**